 - 1. Over the past 7 years the number of Cisco managed switches has increased by 66%, the number of copper ports has increased by 87% and the number of fiber ports has increased by 93%. - 2. average over the past 4 1⁄2 years the number of systems supported by IT increased by 155 systems per year - 3.
-Over the past five year the network infrastructure has become increasingly complex with the addition of wireless access points, routers, switches, security appliances, and voice over IP. - 4.
+Over the past five years the network infrastructure has become increasingly complex with the addition of wireless access points, routers, switches, security appliances, and voice over IP. - 4.
 Between 2011 and 2012, the number of tickets requested and processed has increased for 12% (from 5,384 to 6,021 tickets) - 5.
-The Department is preparing this year to make a major leap into the IT resource virtualization world and network infrastructure provisioning for mobile learning.
+The Department is making a major leap into the IT resource virtualization world and network infrastructure provisioning for mobile learning. - 6.
+The Department is about to undertake a three year project to upgrade our entire network hardware and software infrastructure to go from 1 GB capacity to 10 GB and upgradable to 40 GB in the future.

-Develop and train a Senior Programmer Analyst on Database Administration in order to provide ongoing Student Information System database maintenance, performance monitoring and tuning, and optimization support.
+Continue to develop and train a Senior Programmer Analyst on Database Administration in order to provide ongoing Student Information System database maintenance, performance monitoring and tuning, and optimization support.